wobcom/vicky/README.md

 # Vicky

-Vicky, which is the babysitter of Timmy, Cosmo and Wanda, is a CD tool for environments with many constraints and dependencies that usually cannot be represented.
+Vicky, which is the babysitter of Timmy in *The Fairly OddParents*, is a CD tool for environments with many constraints and dependencies that usually cannot be represented.

 ## Components